Symptoms Of Anxiety In Children

 Anxiety disorders in children: A brief overview

 Again, anxiety is a normal human emotion in adults, young people, and children, particularly during transitional periods of life.
-However, a tendency to feel worried may represent a diagnosable disorder if the anxiety is persistent, excessive for the situation, and interferes with daily functioning.
+However, a tendency to feel worried may represent a diagnosable disorder—such as generalized anxiety disorder or specific phobias—if the anxiety symptoms are persistent, excessive for the situation, and interferes with daily functioning.

 Comorbidity, or having more than one mental health disorder simultaneously, is also fairly common in children with anxiety.
 The CDC reports that approximately one in three children with anxiety also experience another mental health concern, such as depression or behavioral problems.

-Childhood anxiety disorders are typically treated through talk therapy, occasionally in combination with medication—same as adults.
-Therapy in particular may help children learn to understand where their anxiety comes from and how to manage overwhelming feelings when they arise.
+Childhood anxiety disorder symptoms are typically treated through talk therapy, occasionally in combination with medication—same as adults.
+Therapy in particular may help children learn to understand where their anxiety comes from and how to manage overwhelming feelings and symptoms when they arise.

 What causes anxiety?

 In children, anxiety is believed to be caused by a combination of biological and environmental factors.
 Stressful events in a child’s life like moving, the loss of someone close to them, or difficulties at school may trigger the onset of an anxiety disorder.
-However, life stress itself does not cause anxiety disorders.
-There may be a genetic component as well, and differences in brain structure, personality, and temperament could also play a role.
-Research into what exactly causes anxiety in both adults and children is ongoing.
+However, life stress itself generally does not cause anxiety disorders.
+Researchers suspect there may be a genetic component assisting in causing anxiety disorders, and differences in brain structure, personality, and temperament could also play a role in the development of anxiety disorders in adults and children.
+Research into what exactly causes anxiety symptoms in children and adults is ongoing.

 Recognizing anxiety symptoms in children

 The symptoms of anxiety in children can sometimes be similar to the symptoms in adults, such as muscle tension and difficulty sleeping.
-However, some children could present with different symptoms, or they may internalize them completely, making them even harder to notice.
-Because a child’s cognitive functions are still developing, they may not be able to process intense feelings nor communicate them to their parents, caregivers, other family members, or teachers.
+However, some children could present with different symptoms, or these children may internalize symptoms of anxiety completely, making these anxiety symptoms even harder to notice.
+Because children’s cognitive functions are still developing, these children may not be able to process intense feelings nor communicate these symptoms to their parents, caregivers, other family members, or teachers.

 So while anxiety symptoms can present differently in each child and at different ages, the following list includes some anxiety symptoms in children that are common: